getchip/PocketCHIP-Docs/source/includes/_advanced.md

 ##### Troubleshooting Connection Problems
   * You'll need to make sure you used the right network when you used the connect commnand.
   * Review any messages that the connect commnand gave you.
 Did they look like the examples of a successful connection?
-  * If everything checked out until you got to `ping`, there's a good chance the problem is with your router or connection to the Internet.
+  * If everything checked out until you got to `ping`, there's a good chance the problem is with your router or connection to the internet.

 #### Disconnecting And Forgetting Networks
 To disconnect from your network, you might first want a reminder of what unfriendly string is used to describe your access point, so type: